 You know that spring has arrived when the tulips burst into bloom.
 They come in many colors and sizes.
 There are early bloomers, mid-season bloomers and late-season bloomers so the show just seems to go on and on.

 What are Tulips?

-Tulips are perennial bulbs that are native to eastern Turkey and surrounding areas.
+Tulips (Tulipa spp.) are perennial bulbs that are native to eastern Turkey and surrounding areas.
 They are members of the lily family.
 In the US they are hardy in zones 3 through 8.
-The original species tulips were small, but after being introduced to Europe in the 16th century, eager gardeners hybridized them and created the large, colorful flowers that we are familiar with today that grow to 12 to 24 inches in height.
+The original species tulips were small, but after being introduced to Europe in the 16th century, eager gardeners hybridized them and created the large, colorful flowers that we are familiar with today.
+They grow to 12 to 24 inches in height.
 The so-called “species” tulips that are available these days are actually hybrids of the original tiny tulip plants.
 They usually only grow 3 to 6 inches tall.

 Depending on the variety, tulips bloom in the early, mid- or late-spring.
 For the longest display of flowers, plant different kinds of tulips that will bloom at different times in the spring.